tracy-o/learning-day/README.md

 ```

 ### See all the defined route matchers

-Will produce a markdown table with all the defined route matchers:
+To produce a markdown table with all the defined route matchers:
 ```
 mix routes

 ```

-It defaults to live but the environment can be passed:
+Can also display routes for specific environments (test/live) only:
 ```
 mix routes test
 ```